TRAFFIC RULES & REGULATIONS

 valid SU parking permits

-may obtain a special permit from the Parking Services Office
+and a medical condition may obtain a special permit from the Parking

-allowing them to park in spaces reserved for the medical permit
+Services Office allowing them to park in spaces reserved for the

-weeks) the special permit will be needed.
-Anyone with an
+three weeks) the special permit will be needed.
+Anyone with

 Back to Top

-PARKING LOTS and observe the parking regulations at all
+LOTS and observe the parking regulations at all times.

 permits—faculty, staff and other non-student workers on campus.